Human Resources Policies

 Family & Medical Leave, if applicable, will run concurrently with any necessary, approved time off work.
 Family & Medical Leave will be considered unpaid when an employee is receiving income through Workers' Compensation.
 Fringe benefits coverage for an eligible full-time employee will be provided if the employee is eligible for Family & Medical Leave, per the College's Family & Medical Leave Policy.

-An employee performing modified duties will generally receive his/her normal base wages, if working the same number of hours, days per week and shift as prior to the injury or onset of illness.
-Wages will be prorated if working less than a full schedule, but will be no less than what is required per the PA Workers’ Compensation Act.
+An employee performing modified duties will generally receive their normal base wages if working the same number of hours, days per week, and shift as prior to the injury or onset of illness.
+Wages will be prorated if working less than a full schedule, but will be no less than what is required per the PA Workers' Compensation Act.
 Modified duties will typically be provided for, and reassessed, every 3 months.